7maylord/urlchop/server-app/readme.md

-# Scissor URL Shortener
+# UrlChop URL Shortener

 Brief is the new black.
-Scissor is a simple tool that makes URLs as short as possible.
-Inspired by the importance of brevity in today's world, Scissor aims to disrupt the URL-shortening industry and give competitors like bit.ly and ow.ly a run for their money within 2 years.
+UrlChop is a simple tool that makes URLs as short as possible.
+Inspired by the importance of brevity in today's world, UrlChop aims to disrupt the URL-shortening industry and give competitors like bit.ly and ow.ly a run for their money within 2 years.

 ## Features

-- **URL Shortening**: Paste a long URL into Scissor and get a shorter URL automatically generated.
+- **URL Shortening**: Paste a long URL into UrlChop and get a shorter URL automatically generated.
 - **Custom URLs**: Customize your shortened URLs to reflect your brand or content.
 - **QR Code Generation**: Generate QR codes for your shortened URLs and download them for use in promotional materials.
 - **Analytics**: Track the performance of your shortened URLs, including the number of clicks and their origins.